Physics-50/Module-1/docs/syllabus.md

 + For Module III, you will create a poster that contains 3 or 4 figures with captions, as well as concise paragraphs and clear headings to help flesh out the story of your experiment and your results.

 # Grading
 The course grade will be calculated based upon your performance on each of the three modules, which are weighted equally.
 For each module, your grade will be based upon your timely completion of the reading miniquestions (15%) and checkpoints (25%), and upon the quality of your module deliverable (60%).
-All 3 modules must be satisfactorily completed to pass this course.
+All three modules must be satisfactorily completed to pass this course.

 # Late Policy
-Late work will be accepted within the windows listed below with the following consequences:
+Late work will be accepted within the windows listed below with the following deductions:

 ## Miniquestions
 + Up to 24 hours past the deadline: 10%